forwardemail/forwardemail.net/app/views/faq/index.md

 Yes!
 As of October 2, 2018 we have added this feature.
 See [How to Send Mail As using Gmail](#how-to-send-mail-as-using-gmail) above!

-You should also set the SPF record for Gmail in your DNS configuration TXT record.
+You should also set the SPF record for Gmail in your DNS configuration <strong class="notranslate">TXT</strong> record.

 <div class="alert my-3 alert-warning">
   <i class="fa fa-exclamation-circle font-weight-bold"></i>